codevallsma/P2-Distribuida/README.md

 # P2-Distribuida

-The mission of this repository is to implement and understand the Lamport and Ricart–Agrawala algorithms.<br>
+The mission of this repository is to implement and understand the Mutex and Ricart–Agrawala algorithms.<br>
 This is an exercise of the Distributed systems subject in computer engineering taught in La Salle University:<br> You need to design and implement a distributed application.
 This application must have two heavyweight processes: